 - Evaluate experiences, rather than describe them.

 - Proofread carefully for grammar, syntax, punctuation, word usage, and style.

 - Use readable fonts, typeface, and conventional spacing and margins.

 - Do not submit an expository resume; avoid repeating information found elsewhere on the application.

-- Do not complain about the “system” or circumstances in your life.
+- Do not complain or whine about the “system” or circumstances in your life.

 - Do not preach to your reader.
-You can express opinions, but do not come across as fanatical or extreme.
+You can express opinions, but do not come across as extreme.

 - Do not talk about money as a motivator.